Signed in as:

-A new Jewish community has launched in D.C. to complement the rich Jewish ecosystem of our city—a community that is spiritually vibrant, radically inclusive, and reflects our vision for a world of justice, equity and liberation.
+In 2018, a new Jewish community launched in D.C. to complement the rich Jewish ecosystem of our city—a community that strives to be spiritually vibrant, radically inclusive, and reflect our vision for a world of justice, equity, and liberation.

-Our community, which we are temporarily calling the New Synagogue Project, is being created by and for families with kids, couples and single people, queer and trans people, interfaith families, Jews of color and white Jews, religious, secular, and atheist Jews, and anyone interested in exploring and experiencing Jewish life.
+The New Synogouge Project was founded and continues to be built by and for families with kids, couples and single people, queer and trans people, disabled and chronically ill people, D/deaf and hard of hearing folks, interfaith families, Jews of color and white Jews, religious, secular, and atheist Jews, and anyone interested in exploring and experiencing Jewish life.

 We are building a pluralistic and egalitarian community where people know and care for one another, whether in times of celebration, struggle, or mourning.

-We seek deep relationship with other faith communities in D.C. and will work alongside existing movements to build a more just and equitable city.
-We will stand for environmental, racial, and economic justice, and oppose the Israeli military occupation of Palestine.
+We are working to develop deep relationships with other faith communities and alongside existing movements to build a more just and equitable city.
+We stand for environmental, racial, and economic justice, and oppose the Israeli military occupation of Palestine.

 We are building a spiritual and political home where ritual, prayer, and learning are relevant, meaningful, transformative, and accessible.
-With spiritual direction from Rabbi Joseph Berman as our founding Rabbi and Executive Director, we will be a community that draws on a multiplicity of Jewish traditions and teachings, grounding the work we do to advance justice.
+We are creating a community that draws on a multiplicity of Jewish traditions and teachings, grounding the work we do to advance justice and liberation.

 Now is a special moment in our trajectory.
-Signing up as a member now - in 2018 - means that you will be among the founding members of this community.
+Signing up as a member now - in 2019 - means that you will help shape our community in its second year and beyond.
 Members will have a vote in major decisions.
-You’ll have a say in our programs, our social justice plans, and eventually, our name.
+You’ll have a say in our programs, our social justice plans, and our direction as a community.

-While everyone is of course welcome at services and social gatherings, members will have first claim on our learning programs, from song-leading to Torah to radical Jewish politics to kids’ and family classes.
-Membership also includes guaranteed spots at High Holidays services.
+While everyone is of course welcome at services and social gatherings, members will have first claim on our learning programs, such as Rabbi Joseph’s Introduction to Jewish Practice course.
+Membership also includes guaranteed seats at High Holidays services.

-Why are we asking you to become a member?
-We believe that becoming a member is a spiritual and political act.
-In Jewish terms, membership is a brit (a covenant) in which people enter into sacred relationship.
-Anchored by a web of mutual support and obligation, members share a commitment to each other, to the community as a whole, and to our shared values.
-Becoming a member is a concrete step towards creating the kind of community to which we want to belong.
+Becoming a member is a spiritual and political act.
+In Jewish terms, membership is a brit (a covenant) in which we enter into sacred relationship.
 And as our community’s membership grows, our collective ability to create meaningful change in our city and the world grows too.